MedhaDev/MarketingCampaign_Analysis/README.md

 # 📊 Compliance-Aware Campaign Analysis Using SQL

-This project explores the Bank Marketing dataset using **pure SQL (via pandasql)** in Python(Kaggle Notebook).
+This project explores the Bank Marketing dataset using **pure SQL (via pandasql)** in Python.
 It focuses on uncovering insights around customer conversion rates, campaign pressure, and financial risk segmentation using SQL.

 🧠 Goal: Help businesses identify high-performing segments, avoid over-targeting, and optimize compliance-sensitive outreach strategies.